efournier92/dashboard-challenge/README.md

 #### Acceptance Criteria

-- The component accepts a percentage as a prop.
+- The component accepts the following props:
+  - Title.
+  - Percentage.
+  - Total Count
 - The component renders the percentage as a horizontal bar, filled according to the percentage provided.
+- The title is displayed to the left of the percentage bar.
-- The percentage is displayed next to the bar, right-hand justified.
+- The total count is displayed all the way to the right of the component.

-### [ ] TK-008 > Front End > Add a _Pipeline Chart_ Device
+### [X] TK-008 > Front End > Add a _Pipeline Chart_ Device

 #### Story